 If tearing is caused by eyelid malposition, then eyelid repositioning can help.

-If tearing is due to narrowing of the openings of the tear duct (called the punctum or canaliculus), surgical enlargement of the punctum and placement of a silicone tube can correct the problem.
+If tearing is due to the narrowing of the openings of the tear duct (called the punctum or canaliculus), surgical enlargement of the punctum and placement of a silicone tube can correct the problem.
 The tube is placed into the duct to stretch to improve the opening and prevent recurrent closure of the punctum, allowing the tears to drain.

 This surgery is called dacryocystorhinostomy or DCR.
 Our doctor performs DCR surgery endoscopically, so there is no visible scar.
 Endoscopic DCR has an excellent success rate – tearing resolves in 90-95% of patients after this surgery.

 This procedure is called a conjunctivorhinostomy (CDCR).
-A CDCR with placement of a Jones tube is only performed if other surgical options are not possible.
+A CDCR with the placement of a Jones tube is only performed if other surgical options are not possible.